sydlawrencedev/tbp-batch-upload-attributes/README.md

 # Bulk attribute csv upload

-Using The Bot Platfor API to bulk upload attributes from a csv file https://dev.thebotplatform.com
+Using The Bot Platform API to bulk upload attributes from a csv file https://dev.thebotplatform.com

 ## Recommended settings